Godmook/Lincall-backend/README.md

 ### DB setting
 * user table

-  CREATE TABLE IF NOT EXISTS user ( id VARCHAR(10) NOT NULL, password VARCHAR(10) NOT NULL, email VARCHAR(20) NOT NULL,
+  CREATE TABLE IF NOT EXISTS client ( id VARCHAR(10) NOT NULL, password VARCHAR(10) NOT NULL, email VARCHAR(20) NOT NULL,